Bareilly–New Delhi Intercity Express

-The 14315 / 16 Bareilly New Delhi Intercity Express is an Express train belonging to Indian Railways - Northern Railway zone that runs between Bareilly & New Delhi in India.
+The 14315 / 16 Bareilly New Delhi Intercity Express is an Express train belonging to Indian Railways – Northern Railway zone that runs between Bareilly and New Delhi in India.

-It operates as train number 14315 from Bareilly to New Delhi and as train number 14316 in the reverse direction serving the states of Uttar Pradesh & Delhi.
+It operates as train number 14315 from Bareilly to New Delhi and as train number 14316 in the reverse direction serving the states of Uttar Pradesh and Delhi.

 Coaches

-The 14315 / 16 Bareilly New Delhi Intercity Express has 2 AC Chair Car, 9 Second Class seating, 7 General Unreserved & 2 SLR (Seating cum Luggage Rake) Coaches.
+The 14315 / 16 Bareilly New Delhi Intercity Express has 2 AC Chair Car, 9 Second Class seating, 7 General Unreserved and 2 SLR (Seating cum Luggage Rake) Coaches.
 It does not carry a Pantry car coach.

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-14315 / 16 Bareilly New Delhi Intercity Express covers the distance of 258 km in 5 hours 15 mins (49.14 km/hr).
+14315 / 16 Bareilly New Delhi Intercity Express covers the distance of 258 km in 5 hours 15 mins (49.14 km/h).

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.